MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

 **Recommendation:**

-- Enable storage compression.
 - A solution to reduce the storage requirements, including both capacity and required bandwidth to write or retrieve data.
 For example, [compressing files in Azure Front Door](/azure/frontdoor/standard-premium/how-to-compression) and [compressing files in Azure CDN](/azure/cdn/cdn-improve-performance)
 - Compression is a well-known design technique to improve network performance.
 - Consider the tradeoff of compression: Does the benefit of compression outweigh the increased _carbon_ cost in the resources (CPU, RAM) needed to perform the compression/decompression?

 ### Optimize database query performance